Import messy inputs

 OCR and imported lists need checking.
 Showing the review step makes the product more credible.

-NaviBatch prepares delivery stops for Apple Maps and does not claim official courier-platform affiliation.
+NaviBatch prepares delivery address groups for navigation apps and does not claim official courier-platform affiliation.

 Start free.
 Upgrade when you need unlimited address capacity, multiple groups, and one-click navigation for heavier delivery routes.